-- Vehicle handling—A car is both useful and dangerous.
-Proper care while driving is important, and learning how it responds in all conditions is important.
+- Vehicle handling—A car is both valuable and dangerous.
+Proper driving care is essential, and learning how it responds in all conditions is essential.
 You need to know and practice how to get out of skids.

 - Driver Behavior—Your decisions and state of mind will affect how you drive.
-Making sure you are in a good state of mind is part of safe driving.
+Ensuring you are in a good state of mind is part of safe driving.

-- Sharing the Road—Most of the time, you will be on the road with other vehicles, and will need to communicate with them.
+- Sharing the Road—Most of the time, you will be on the road with other vehicles and need to communicate with them.
 Using turn signals is vital for safe driving.

 - Driver attention—You need to pay attention to many things while driving.
 Learning how to glance at mirrors to determine the location of others is just one of many skills a good driver has.

-- Vehicle Maintenance—Knowing how to keep your car safe is important, also.
-While most of us will rely on professional mechanics, knowing how to detect a problem is important.
+- Vehicle Maintenance—Knowing how to keep your car safe is essential, also.
+While most of us will rely on professional mechanics, knowing how to detect a problem is essential.

-- Emergencies—learning how to engage in evasive maneuvers keeps you a safe driver.
+- Emergencies—learning how to engage in evasive maneuvers keep you a safe driver.
 Working with your risk perception, you can anticipate maneuvers.